 A lot of entrepreneurs are still hazy on the subject of building a business culture of doing good; like helping people or the environment – is a big jump towards maximizing profit.
 Workers and Customers alike are looking for meaning, not just employment and commodity prices.
 Virtually, every company needs this kind of focus to attract the best of minds and loyalty in both categories.

 I stumbled upon this neat little read, a book by Christoph Lueneburger called “A Culture of Purpose”.
-It speaks of cultivating a culture of purpose that is detrimental in bringing about success as well as sustainability.
+Overall, it speaks of cultivating a culture of purpose that brings about success as well as sustainability.
 I completely understand now what a company needs to stand out in the already saturated market.
 With thousands of company just springing from the ground, it’s already difficult to separate your company from the rest of the crowd.

-In order for a company to stand and voice out from the rest of the humdrum, a leader must develop a “culture of purpose”, influencing those above and below him.
-But, one might ask, what specific culture should a leader create?.
-According to the author, the best way to establish a culture of purpose is hiring change leaders who are committed to building one.
-Reading this book one understands that the author has been studying this topic deeply based on a vast array of experiences with senior leaders.
+In order for a company to voice out from the rest of the humdrum, a leader must develop a “culture of purpose”, influencing those above and below him.
+But, one might ask, what specific culture should a leader create?
+According to the author, the best way to establish a culture of purpose is to hire change leaders who are committed to building one.
+Reading this book, one understands that the author has been studying this topic deeply based on a vast array of experiences with senior leaders.

 Some of these have delivered breakthrough performances by committing to a purpose; others are seeking their way to the same destination.

 Let’s take Thomas Edison as an example.
 Thanks to Edison and to the efforts of other inventors such as de la Rue and Swan, our society has been liberated from a near-total reliance on daylight.
 Basing off on Edison’s light bulbs, the first carbon arc lamps were pioneered in the early 19th century by Humphry Davy.
 Due to their tremendous forward thinking, we would still be living in the dark and scraping candle wax.
 Innovation after innovation brought by initiative and hindsight from these individuals created a sphere of influence.
-What becomes clear is that in inspiring the hearts and minds of people, purpose becomes the core of the culture itself.
+Clearly, purpose inspires people and becomes the core of the culture itself.